pomm-project/ModelManager/README.md

 ### Projection

-Projection is the big difference between Pomm and an ORM.
-ORM define the relation through a static class definition whereas Pomm defines a [projection](http://en.wikipedia.org/wiki/Relational_algebra#Projection_.28.CF.80.29) (ie the fields list of a select or returning) from a database relation to a flexible instance.
+Projection is the big difference between Pomm and ORM.
+ORM define the relation through a static class definition whereas Pomm defines a [projection](http://en.wikipedia.org/wiki/Relational_algebra#Projection_.28.CF.80.29) (ie the fields list of a select or returning) between a database relation and a flexible instance.

-By default, a `Model` instance takes all the fields of its relation so `$model->findByPK(['document_id' => 2])` is equivalent to `select * from myschema.document where document_id = 2`.
-But it is possible to tune this projection by overloading the `createProjection()` method.
+By default, a `Model` instance takes all the fields of its relation hence `$model->findByPK(['document_id' => 2])` is equivalent to `select d.* from myschema.document d where d.document_id = 2`.
+But it is possible to tune this projection by overloading the `createProjection()` method:

 ```php
 function createProjection()